rolemadelen/minimalist-blog/src/post/first-half-of-2023.md

 I had been actively searching for remote job opportunities and was quite confident that I would secure a position by the end of June.
-I started applying for frontend engineer roles around mid-April, but by the end of June, I had only managed to secure a single interview, and to my disappointment, it wasn't even for a frontend position.
-In fact, when considering only the frontend positions, I had zero interviews.
+I started applying for front-end developer roles around mid-April, but by the end of June, I had only managed to secure a single interview, and to my disappointment, it wasn't even for a front-end position.
+In fact, when considering only the front-end positions, I had zero interviews.
 I was genuinely shocked and disheartened that I couldn't even make it to the initial interview stage.
 I can't find a better word than "현타" to describe how I felt.